Jerry Zolten: Record production

-Zolten was instrumental in resurrecting the career of the Fairfield Four, producing two albums, Wreckin' the House/Live at Mt.
-Hope (Dead Reckoning) and, by their bass singer Isaac Freeman, Beautiful Stars (Lost Highway).
+Zolten produced two albums for the Fairfield Four, Wreckin' the House/Live at Mt.
+Hope, released by Dead Reckoning Records and Beautiful Stars for the group's bass singer, Isaac Freeman, released by Lost Highway Records.
 Among his public radio productions are Chimpin' the Blues, a history of early blues and pre-blues co-hosted with underground cartoonist Robert Crumb, In the Spirit, a history of Black gospel music, and Boppin' With Pekar, an overview of jazz history with Harvey Pekar of American Splendor and special guest, artist Phoebe Gloeckner.

 Zolten along with Mark Bernhard and Ken Womack produced in conjunction with Penn State Altoona, Monmouth University, Virginia Tech, and the University of Southern Indiana a series of Glory Days/A Bruce Springsteen Symposium conference/conferences (2005, 2009, 2012).
 In collaboration with the Grammy Museum and the Guthrie Foundation, Zolten produced WOODY@100 at Penn State, a 2012 Centennial Celebration of American folk musician Woody Guthrie.